 -Watch Andrew's review of the Epiphone Sg Muse

--In February, Andrew is performing again in Axial Theatre's Twisted Valentine Festival.
-The festival runs February 7th-9th and 13th-16th.
-This time around Andrew is acting alongside fellow Texas State University Alumni, Actor and Playwright, Mandy Murphy.
-The play "Luella and Josh", also written by Mandy Murphy, will be directed by David Adam Gill, curator of New Ambassador's Theatre Company, in which Mandy and Andrew are both company members.
+-In February 2020, Andrew performed again in Axial Theatre's Twisted Valentine Festival.
+The festival ran February 7th-9th and 13th-16th.
+This time around Andrew was acting alongside fellow Texas State University Alumni, Actor and Playwright, Mandy Murphy.
+The play "Luella and Josh", also written by Mandy Murphy, was directed by David Adam Gill, curator of New Ambassador's Theatre Company, in which Mandy and Andrew are both company members.
 For more information about the festival visit the website at

 "Their son Harvey, played skillfully by a brooding and winsome Andrew Griffin, is less enamored of the community, feeling uneasy with being just a part of a thing when he feels led to lead his own life" - Michael Presley Bobbitt

--In April, Andrew performed in Evelyn Mertens' one man show Grace, in Pat Lennon's Ariane Festival, presented at Philipstown Depot Theatre.
+-In April 2019, Andrew performed in Evelyn Mertens' one man show Grace, in Pat Lennon's Ariane Festival, presented at Philipstown Depot Theatre.
 The festival ran April 5-7th.
-WATCH BELOW!